 Signs of under watering include leaf tips browning, leaves dropping, and wilting of plant and leaves.
 The leaves might curl or become thin and crispy.

 If the soil is hard and dry you are probably under watering the plant.
 Or if there’s a gap between the soil and the pot the plant is in, you may be under watering.

 With most plants it is better to slightly under water than to over water.

 If you’re wondering how warm it needs to be inside for your house plants, the ideal range is 70 to 80 degrees during the day and 60 to 68 degrees at nights.
 However most plants are adaptable.

 Just because a plant looks unhealthy or loses its leaves doesn’t mean that it’s dead.

 Plants can regrow after enduring trauma.
-So you might want to give it a little longer before you give up on it
+So you might want to give it a little more time before you give up on it.

 - Dead leaves, stems and branches must go.
 Take a pair of scissors and trim away any dead leaves.